Meat for Babies: 6 Simple Ways

 - Choose Dark Meat: offer baby dark turkey or chicken meat whenever possible as it has almost double the amount of iron in it.

 - Serve Fully Cooked Meat: Ensure you are serving your baby fully cooked meat as “rare” and “medium rare” are a no for baby.

 Get the recipe: 6 Meat for Baby Ideas: Chicken Meatballs

 - 1 large egg

 - 1/2 tsp garlic powder

-- Bake for 20 minutes or until done all the way through.
+- Bake: Place the baking sheet in the oven and bake for 20 minutes or until done all the way through.
 Let cool and serve to baby.